 TripAdvisor is a great place to start your hotel search, but you may be able to lower your rates even more by using these tips after you have identified a few hotels that seem like good deals.

 - If your schedule is flexible, try to plan your Disneyland trip during times when the parks are less busy.
 Lower hotel room demand means lower prices.
 Use this guide to find out when those times are.

 - Check the hotel website directly.
 They sometimes offer packages and deals that may give you an even lower total cost.

-- If you have a AAA card, check the hotel website to see if they offer discounts.
-I have gotten as much as an extra $10 a night off an already low rate using this technique.
+- If you have an AAA card, check the hotel website to see if they offer discounts.
+You might get an extra discount off an already low rate using this technique.

 - Go old school and call the hotel.
-My friends say they have saved even more using this simple tip.
+Lots of people say they save even more using this simple tip.